 Any person having firsthand knowledge of an individual’s achievement which meets the award criteria can recommend that individual for this award.

 The local Chapter President will review and approve/disapprove all recommendations.
-All recommendations for Achievement Medal, in memorandum format, will then be forwarded to the AGCRA Vice-President for Awards to verify membership status and preparation of the certificate and medal.
+All recommendations for the Achievement Medal, will be made using the AGCRA award nomination format (AGCRA Awards Nomination Form), and will be forwarded by email (preferred method) to the AGCRA NEC Vice-President for Awards at Awards@agcra.com.

 If no Association Chapter is available, the award recommendation will be forwarded to the AGCRA Vice-President for Awards for processing and approval consideration by the Association President.

-If approved by the local Chapter President, or if no Association Chapter is available, the recommendation will be forwarded by email (preferred method) to firstname.lastname@example.org or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, PO Box 10026, Fort Jackson, SC 29207-0026 as early as possible, but not later than 30 days prior to the requested presentation date.
+If approved by the local Chapter President, or if no Association Chapter is available, the recommendation will be forwarded by email (preferred method) to Awards@agcra.com as early as possible, but no later than 30 days prior to the requested presentation date.